Martin Archer Shee

-Sir Martin Archer Shee PRA FRS (23 December 1769 – 13 August 1850) was an Irish portrait painter.
+Sir Martin Archer Shee PRA FRS (23 December 1769 – 13 August 1850) was an Irish painter and writer.
+He specialised in portrait painting.
 He also served as the president of the Royal Academy.

 Early life

 He was born in Dublin, of an old Irish Roman Catholic family, the son of Martin Shee, a merchant, who regarded the profession of a painter as an unsuitable occupation for a descendant of the Shees.
 His son Martin nevertheless studied art in the Royal Dublin Society and came to London.
 There, in 1788, he was introduced by Edmund Burke to Joshua Reynolds, on whose advice he studied in the schools of the Royal Academy of Arts.

 Career

-In 1789, he exhibited his first two pictures, the "Head of an Old Man" and "Portrait of a Gentleman."
+In 1789, he exhibited his first two pictures, the Head of an Old Man and Portrait of a Gentleman.
 Over the next ten years he steadily increased in practice.
 He was chosen an associate of the Royal Academy in 1798.

 In 1789, he married Mary, eldest daughter of James Power of Youghal, and in 1800 he was elected a Royal Academician.
 He moved to George Romney's former house at 32 Cavendish Square, and set up as his successor.
-In addition to his portraits he executed various subjects and historical works, such as Lavinia, Belisarius, his diploma picture "Prospero and Miranda", and the "Daughter of Jephthah".
+In addition to his portraits he executed various subjects and historical works, such as Lavinia, Belisarius, his diploma picture Prospero and Miranda, and the Daughter of Jephthah.